esmakov/bittorrent-client/README.md

 - 23: Tracker Returns Compact Peer Lists

 ## TODOs
-- Spawn child process to run in background (like Caddy)
 - Handle more than one torrent at a time
 - Send keepalives

-- Cleaner UI (maybe take cues from Ezio)
+- Switch over to bytes.Buffer where appropriate

 - Blacklist misbehaving peers
 - Specify download directory
 - More interesting bitmask visualization?